Grace and peace to the brethren in the Lord, and greetings to the unsaved.

 So, we come up with the name bipolar, because it sounds less harsh.
 It’s like calling a drunk an alcoholic.
 It makes us feel better.
 I could probably easily find bipolar in a modern encyclopedia because I would bet they are all politically correct.
 They would probably even have the term, politically correct, which, by the way, I was not able to find in my encyclopedias.

-Why then, doesn’t Webster’s do the same with schizophrenia?
+Why doesn’t Webster’s list the meanings of the two roots that make up the word schizophrenia?
 Could it be because the politically correct powers-that-be do not want you to know that schizophrenia literally means, “split mind?”
 You bet your boots it is.
 Because if you knew that schizophrenia meant “split mind,” then you would know that you had a problem.
 And if you knew that you had a problem, then you might seek help.
 And we wouldn’t want that, now would we?

 Think about it.
 If someone went up to a Bible-believing Christian and said that they had been told that they have a split mind, then the Bible-believing Christian might remember that the Bible says,